leonardoanalista/facilmock/README.md

 Exposes an API to mock endpoints for Expressjs apps.

-Once module added, it seats on front of every single request.
+Once module added, it seats in front of every request to your [expressJS](http://expressjs.com/) app.
 If `facilmock` can match the request `method` and `url` from mocked endpoints, it will return the `status code` and `response` pre configured.
 If it can't match anyting, things will as usual like `facilmock` doens't even exist.